 Facilitating Communication: Make sure your contact information and plans for remote learning are listed in a block at the top of your Moodle class.
 Set up an open Moodle discussion board where students can ask questions about the course and stay connected to each other.
 Consider recording a short casual video for students expressing support and outlining your plans for this remote learning period.

 Course Materials: Confirm that all readings and resources are available online by uploading files or adding links to your Moodle site.
 If you only have paper versions, check the library for digital versions, or use the Furcolo copiers to scan digital versions.

 In-Class Discussions: For each reading or course topic, remind yourself of the key themes on which you want your students to reflect.
 Using discussion boards in Moodle is an effective approach.
-With small classes a live Zoom session can replicate the give and take of an in-person class in a small class, or by breaking a large class into groups.
+Live Zoom sessions can replicate the give and take of an in-person class in a small class, or by breaking a large class into groups.
 Since going remote, we've seen participants be more reluctant to speak up on camera, so using more structure (calling on speakers, setting a sequence of speakers) or text chat can help break the ice.

 Assignments: Determine which assignments are relatively simple to complete remotely (e.g., a lit review.)
 You can have students pair up to support each other and review each other’s work either via email or assigning groups in Moodle.
 Consider making deadlines more flexible in case students need more time to complete their work.